Higher theta series for unitary groups over function fields: Fundamental classes of derived special cycles

 The rest of this subsection is devoted to the proof of Theorem \ref{thm: VFC from derived shtuka}.
 Recall the open-closed decomposition \eqref{ZEK decomp} of $\cZ^{r}_{\cE}$ into $\cZ^{r}_{\cE}[\cK]^{\c}$ according to the kernel of $t_{i}: \cE\to \cF_{i}$.
-We will prove the above theorem first for the non-degenerate term $\cZ^{r,\c}_{\cE}$, then for the most degenerate term $\cZ^{r}_{\cE}[\cE]$, and finally for general terms by reducing them to the two extreme cases.
+The proof will proceed by describing a stratification of $\Sht_{\sM}^r$ that induces a decomposition of $[\Sht_{\sM}^r]$ into many pieces.
+We will identify a piece of $[\Sht_{\sM}^r]$ that matches the non-degenerate term $\cZ^{r,\c}_{\cE}$, then another piece that matches the most degenerate term $\cZ^{r}_{\cE}[\cE]$, and then calculating the contribution of all pieces by reducing them to the two extreme cases.